catherinepope/papermod/content/workshops/boosting-your-writing-productivity.md

 Here's what we'll cover:

-- Understanding your Circle of Control.
+- Understanding what aspects of your writing you can influence, versus what's beyond your control.
-- Planning a piece of writing.
+- Planning a piece of writing using different techniques.
-- Building a writing fortress.
+- Establishing effective boundaries that give you the time and headspace to write.
-- Improving productivity.
+- Improving productivity without compromising your health.
-- Staying focused.
+- Staying focused and minimising disruptions.
 - Looking after yourself.
+You're not a machine!

 With the help of an experienced facilitator and the rest of the group, you'll start creating a strategy that's right for you.

+By the end of the session, you should be able to:

+- Distinguish between controllable and uncontrollable factors in your writing process and focus your energy on areas you can influence.
+- Select and apply appropriate planning techniques for different types of academic writing project.
+- Establish effective boundaries and routines that protect writing time while managing competing academic demands.
+- Implement productivity and focus strategies that enhance output without compromising your wellbeing.
+- Design a sustainable writing practice that incorporates self-care and realistic expectations about your capacity.

 👩🏽‍🎓 **Audience:** Researchers at all stages and in any discipline.